 2. Have I made major stressful events in my life recently?

 According to a counselor who helped me through a big period of Survival Mode in my life, some of life’s most stressful events include:

 - being pregnant

-- loss of a loved one
+- loss of a loved one (including miscarriage)

 If you’ve experienced one of these recently, particularly if you’ve experienced a few together… it is no wonder you are in survival mode.